nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 5\.
 Use the command `help` to get a list of commands and their usages before using the application (if needed).

 💡 Supported terminals are: Windows 10 Command Prompt, Windows Powershell, macOS and linux Terminals.
-Other terminals, such as Cygwin may not support color display.
+Other terminals, such as Cygwin may not support color display.<br>
 💡 Recommended to use black background for better color contrast.

 <div style="page-break-after: always;"></div>